Skip to main content

 These two parts are fundamental:

-• the service cannot be saved without a category;
+• the service cannot be created without a category;

-• the service cannot be saved without at least one location.
+• the service cannot be created without at least one location.

-The category defines where the service sits in the catalogue.
+The category defines where the service will be organized in the catalog.
 The locations define where it can actually be offered.

 Employees

-This is where you define which employees can perform the service.
-It is the practical connection between the service and the working schedule.
+This is where you choose which employees can perform the service.
+It is the practical link between the service and the schedule.

-For package services, this block is not handled in the same way because the logic comes from the services inside the package.
+• for "Package service", this selection does not appear in the same way because the logic comes from the services inside the package;

-This is the first major difference depending on the service type.
+This is the first major difference by service type.

 For single and group services

-The form shows a "Pricing options" section.
+The form shows the "Pricing options" section.
 The service must have at least one pricing option.

-This is where you define the first working variant of the service:
+Here you set the first working variant of the service:

 • duration;